Deal Posting & Community Guidelines on Dealspotr

 Add an Accurate Expiration Date

 Most coupon codes have expiration dates.
 Do your best to locate this date and include it with your deal.
 Do not add expired deals.
-If you are unsure about the expiration date for a particular deal, you can default to two weeks.
+If you are unsure about the expiration date for a particular deal, you can default to one month.

 Test and Verify Your Deal